Fujifilm X-T20 vs Nikon Z7

 It is notable that the Z7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T20 lacks such a headphone port.

-Both the X-T20 and the Z7 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the Z7 does not have a direct predecessor.
+Both the X-T20 and the Z7 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon Z7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.